 \subsection{Experimental verification of $\Delta t$}

-Many advanced experiments have been conducted to demonstrate relativistic effects on clocks, most recently with optical lattice clocks on the Tokyo Skytree tower.\cite{Takamoto:2020aa} Clocks placed on airplanes,\cite{Hafele166,Hafele168} rockets,\cite{GravityProbeA} and satellites\cite{Delva_2018,Herrmann_2018} have also been used.
+Many experiments have demonstrated relativistic effects on clocks, including recently with optical lattice clocks on the Tokyo Skytree tower.\cite{Takamoto:2020aa} Clocks placed on airplanes,\cite{Hafele166,Hafele168} rockets,\cite{GravityProbeA} and satellites\cite{Delva_2018,Herrmann_2018} have also been used.

-Especially valuable from the pedagogical point of view is Project GREAT, conducted by Tom Van Baak and his family; it is exceptionally well documented.\cite{Van-Baak:2007aa}
+Especially valuable from a pedagogical point of view is Project GREAT, conducted by Tom Van Baak and his family; it is exceptionally well documented.\cite{Van-Baak:2007aa}

 Van Baak purchased three surplus portable cesium atomic clocks on eBay and converted his minivan into a mobile time laboratory.
 Before the clocks were taken to a higher altitude, their readings were compared against reference atomic clocks.
 After three days, the portable clocks were transported by car by the Van Baak family 1340 meters up Mount Rainier.
 Measurements were collected for 40 hours.